Companies We Work With and Why

 The Shirt Board is an on-line community for the screenprint industry, embroiders and designers.
 In our opinion it is the best on-line forum to discuss issues with your peers and your vendors, and to share information, and most importantly it is all done in a positive atmosphere.
 The folks that run it are generous in their sharing of knowledge and much to their credit they don’t tolerate people acting like jerks on their site.

 If you want to keep up with the industry you need to receive Impressions magazine monthly (paper or online, your choice) and the weekly email newsletters.
 There are not a lot of education opportunities for decorating or garments and you need to keep up by reading whatever you can get your hands on.
 Impressions is particularly strong on the garment end of things.
+You need to attend their Long Beach ISS show which is the one show that has it all for our industry.
+They continue to improve the shows and have some interesting new ways for folks to get educated on the floor show and to hang out with your peers in the industry.

 F & M Expressions vintage transfer line should be consdered revolutionary.
 I went around to industry folks I know and showed them a shirt that had just had an F & M vintage transfer applied (in less than 30 seconds.)
 Over 90% of folks I showed it to thought it was a direct screen print.
 If I wanted to start a small screen print business, I would not buy a press, inks, set up a dark room, learn to print, and on and on.
 I would get an account with F & M Expressions, a transfer press and spend my time getting customers not printing.
 They are affordable and are basically the same as direct prints.